Skip to content

 Zucchine Ripiene dish from Emilia Romagna

-Erbazzone is a savory pie typically found only during the summer and early fall months in Bologna.
-Think of an Italian version of spanakopita.
+Erbazzone is a savory pie that’s typically found in Bologna during the summer and early fall, think of it as the Italian version of spanakopita.

-We recommend doing a taste-testing of different balsamic bottles of vinegar within the old town of Bologna or on a day trip to the hills where it is produced.
-You’ll be surprised by the different flavors that come as a result of the aging proccess and types of wood used in the aging barrels.
+We recommend doing a tasting in Bologna or on a day trip to the hills where it’s made.
+You’ll be surprised by how much the aging process and wood types affect the flavor.

 Balsamic vinegar is a must-eat in Bologna.